 Courtesy of Oxford University Press

-Said to be a pedigree from 6000 years ago.
+Said to be a pedigree chart from 5000 years

-The heads of the horses display convex, flat
+ago.
+The heads of the horses display convex,

-and concave profiles, and their manes are of
+flat and concave profiles, and their manes are

 Amschler, Wolfgang, The Oldest Pedigree